You’re running a personal injury law firm that just isn’t getting enough clients to compete—what can you do to right the ship?

 Finally, it’s an absolute must to be able to connect your marketing activities to your central practice management platform.
 If not, you’ll be left manually copying over contacts and data from every tool to your practice management system.

-When using Litify in particular for practice management, you can automatically trigger workflows, update client and case statuses, generate documents whenever you need them—essentially taking full advantage of everything Litify (and Salesforce) has to offer:
+When using Litify for your personal injury case management, you can automatically trigger workflows, update client and case statuses, generate documents whenever you need them—essentially taking full advantage of everything Litify (and Salesforce) has to offer:

 … and the list goes on.